-An independent Appeals Board (AB) is installed by the KH-MA to handle possible appeals against decisions taken by the BoE.
+An independent Appeals Board (AB) is, in case of an appeal, installed by the KH-MA to handle possible appeals against decisions taken by the BoE.
 The AB consists of experts with a juridical and/or thematically related background.
 The AB has its own independent secretariat (at RvAB).